open/close all folders

 - One of Gromit's favourite tricks.
 On one occasion, the headline of the newspaper he's hiding behind is "Dog reads newspaper".

-- As it happens the Secret Police in many countries actually invert this: If you walk into a cafe and someone is very obviously reading a newspaper and peering over at you every now and then, it's probably because you're being watched, and the Secret Police want you to know.
+- As it happens, the Secret Police in many countries actually invert this: If you walk into a cafe and someone is very obviously reading a newspaper and peering over at you every now and then, it's probably because you're being watched, and the secret police want you to know it.